Kev1nTang/QTM-347-Project/README.md

 These box plots show patterns like higher **Rainfall** and lower **Sunshine** increasing the likelihood of **rain**

-#### Bargraph on categorical variables vs. target variable
+#### Bar graph on categorical variables vs. target variable

 <img src="https://raw.githubusercontent.com/Kev1nTang/QTM-347-Project/main/Figure/Figure%206.png" style="width: 100%; height: auto;">

-The barplot for month indicates from May to September, it will have a higher possibility of rain.
+The bar plot for month indicates from May to September, it will have a higher possibility of rain.
 The bar plot comparing RainToday and RainTomorrow highlights a strong correlation: if it rains today, there’s a much higher likelihood of rain tomorrow